Invisible Illnesses: Depression is an Ocean

 Invisible illnesses are just as real and taxing as physical illnesses.
 Depression and anxiety are hard, and it’s impossible to tell where they are hiding.
 Just because someone looks like they have everything together or has a perfect life, you never know what could be going on in their brain.

-Using if me to add this moment and share it with my allies helps make it easier to communicate the things my depression makes me think.
-In order to feel safe enough to talk about my feelings, I need some distance — which means putting things in writing makes it easier to be open.
+Using if-me.org to add this moment and share it with my allies helps make it easier to communicate the things my depression makes me think.
+In order to feel safe enough to talk about my feelings, I need some distance — which means putting things in writing, making it easier to be open.
 With if me, I can invite trusted people in my life to connect and see these types of thoughts — both negative and positive.